Getting Started With the Wizards

 Let's choose No to ignore the problem, then choose Next.

 None of the combinations of listening positions with subs are assigned to a measurement.
-To do so when this occurs requires manually choosing the measurement name for each combination of listening position and sub.
+If this happens and you don't do anything to fix it, you'll need to manually choose the measurement name for each combination of listening position and sub.
 This isn't too bad for small projects like this one, but for larger ones with many subs and many listening positions, it becomes tedious and time-consuming.
 That situation can be avoided by entering data that's compatible with the algorithm that automatically does the assignment.
 Let's go backward through the wizard to try to fix this problem.
 Press Back.

 Replace "Pos 2" with "MLP" for the position name to match what's in the measurement file names.
 When we choose Next, there is no more error message, and the Measurement Associations wizard page appears as below.